Moldy Cold Brew Coffee: How To Stop It Happening

 How long does it take for cold brew coffee to grow mold?

 If the circumstances are just right, mold can grow exceptionally fast.
-If for example, you had set your coffee on the side to brew, mold could begin to grow within 24-48 hours.
+If for example, you had set your coffee on the side to brew, mold could begin to grow within 24-48 hoursOpens in a new tab..
 This is why it is important to make sure you take proper preventative measures (more on this later), to ensure your coffee isn’t ruined before you’ve had a chance to drink it.

 What types of mold grow on cold brew coffee?

-The most likely strains of mold you will find growing on or in your cold brew coffee, are either aspergillus or penicillium.
+The most likely strains of mold you will find growing on or in your cold brew coffee, are either AspergillusOpens in a new tab. or penicilliumOpens in a new tab..
 These are commonly known as white mold (penicillium) or black mold (Aspergillus).

 These strains are often seen with a powdery, velvety, or sometimes slimy texture.
 However, it is very difficult to tell which strain of mold you are dealing with by simply looking at it, as there are thousands of possible variations, some of which can be toxic, and others quite harmless.